Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “In Person Comedy Performance” by Wayne and Shuster (1959): Sampled from 0:03 to 0:45, adding humor and dialogue.
+- “In Person Comedy Performance” by Wayne and Shuster (1959): Sampled from 0:03 to 0:45, providing the humorous dialogue that gives the track its personality.

-- “I Was a TV Addict” by Wayne and Shuster (1959): Sampled from 0:03 – 0:45, providing witty banter.
+- “I Was a TV Addict” by Wayne and Shuster (1959): Sampled from 0:03 to 0:45, adding another layer of witty banter.

-- “Fat City Strut” by Mandrill (1973): Sampled from 0:09 and throughout, contributing to the funky groove.
+- “Fat City Strut” by Mandrill (1973): Sampled from 0:09 and throughout — the funky engine room underneath all the comedy.

 Track 4: “Two Hearts in 3/4 Time”